 The Festival aims to encourage a more positive engagement around the topic of biodiversity and farmland, and to highlight some of the ways that farmers can work to support biodiversity.

-One of other included in the festival is #SpeciesADay on social media.
+Another part of the festival is #SpeciesADay on social media.

-If you see Primrose today, then share your pics using #SpeciesADay #SpringFlowersProject #FarmlandBiodiversity pic.twitter.com/NH0IyJB0qN
+If you see Yellowhammer today or have them on your farm then share your pics using #SpeciesADay #FarmlandBiodiversity pic.twitter.com/5iE8IxwVG9

 Go looking for ladybirds!

 Fota Wildlife Park in partnership with University College Cork, School of Biological, Earth and Environmental Sciences need your help to count ladybirds!